efugier/Coding-interview/cheat-sheet.md

 ## Do It Yourself

-Solve an example with your brain and hands and see what "algorithm" you used.
+Solve an example with your brain and hands and see what "algorithm" it used.